 Darryl Baker

-Schley 60k Broadside view of Schley (APD-14) departing Navy Yard Mare Island, 2 October 1943.
+Schley 60k Broadside view of USS Schley (APD-14) departing Navy Yard Mare Island, 2 October 1943.
 Schley was in overhaul at Mare Island from 19 August until 1 October 1943.

 Navy Yard Mare Island photo # 6907-43